trustedanalytics/atk/doc/source/ds_naive_bayes.rst

 Setup
 -----

-Establish a connection to the ATK Rest Server
+Establish a connection to the ATK REST Server
 This handle will be used for the remaineder of the script

 Get your server URL and credentials file from the TAP administrator